Peptides. Fad or the REAL DEAL?

 3. Neuropeptides block transmission of signals from nerves to the muscles of your face.
 Some studies show that one neuropeptide, argireline (acetyl hexapeptide-3), blocks the release of neurotransmitters.
 It produces a mild Botox-like effect to keep the muscles from contracting.
 The result is smoother skin.

 Some neuropeptide creams claim to be as effective as Botox injections.
-Aside from the Erasa studes, I haven't found any good double blind placebo studies to back up these claims.
+Aside from the Erasa studies, I haven't found any good double blind placebo studies to back up these claims.
 And even Erasa doesn't claim to be "as effective as Botox."

 Products that include neuropeptides: Perricone MD Neuropeptide Facial Conformer and Erasa XEP 30 Extreme Line Lifting and Rejuvenation Concentrate.